-VISUAL is an iconic multi-disciplinary arts centre in the heart of Carlow Town, with four world class gallery spaces and a 335-seat performance space.
+VISUAL is one of Ireland’s leading contemporary art spaces situated in the heart of Carlow Town, with four world class gallery spaces and a 335-seat performance space.

 Our programming is informed by the following tenets: